MiddelkoopT/spack-tutorial/Lecture_Notes.md

 Please type questions into the chat.

-## Developmental Notes

-* Tell a story to give context and references so students can follow the console better, similar to what was done in statistics class with doing the theory and why first, then doing it by hand on the board, then finally in the console with R.

 ## Outline
 1. Chapter 1 - Motivation and Theory - slides
    1. This is about the why (do it), and the how (it works).
 The "what" (to type) is easy (read the docs).